What is Fantasia Fair?

 Remember: You won’t be alone.
 For perhaps the first time in your life you will be surrounded by peers.
 They will know how you’re feeling because they’ve felt that way themselves.
 The Fair is a crucible for forming friendships.
 And don’t forget–you’re in one of the most trans-friendly places in the world.
 However frightened you might feel, you’re safe and surrounded by people who will look out for you.

-If it’s still a bit much for you, we can assign a volunteer to help you through the rough spots.
+If it’s still a bit much for you, we can assign a Big Sister to help you through the rough spots.
+Pretty soon you’ll have your own Fantasia Fair support group.

 Will There Be Support for My Significant Other?